Scalable calibration of individual-based epidemic models through categorical approximations

 \paragraph{Model 2.} We now group individuals into communities.
 All the quantities are as in Model 1 except the individuals' location $\bl_n$ which is now replaced by $\bom_n$ the mean of the mixture component the $n$-th individual was assigned to in Model 1.
 It is important to note that the computational cost of computing all interaction terms for Model 1 is $N^2$, while this cost can be reduced to $N$ times the number of communities for Model 2.
 More details on the model are available in Section \ref{sec:app_exp_grad} of the supplementary material.

-Even though the two models have different heterogeneous-mixing properties, they share the same parameters and we set the DGP to the same values for both models.
+\paragraph{} Even though the two models have different heterogeneous-mixing properties, they share the same parameters and we set the DGP to the same values for both models.
 Precisely, $p_0=0.01, \beta = 2.0, \bb_I = 1.0, \bb_S = 0.5, \gamma = 0.1, \bb_R= -0.5, \phi = 1, \epsilon = 0.0001, q_S=0.2, q_I=0.5, q_{Se}=0.9, q_{Sp}=0.95$.
-Given the DGP we can simulate from the two models for a fixed time horizon and population, see Figure \ref{fig:spatial_illustration} for a graphical representation of disease's spread for $t=5,10,20,50$ and when $N=1000$.
+Given the DGP we can simulate from the two models for a fixed time horizon and population, see Figure \ref{fig:spatial_illustration} for a graphical representation of the disease's spread for $t=5,10,20,50$ and when $N=1000$.
 Here we can observe the effect of the spatial component in both models, with the disease spreading faster in regions\slash communities with a higher number of infected, while isolated regions\slash communities are difficult to reach, and remain untouched by the disease, see Figure \ref{fig:spatial_illustration}.